Dantist/Stockfish/Readme.md

     Limit Syzygy tablebase probing to positions with at most this many pieces left (including kings and pawns).

+  * #### Contempt
+    A positive value for contempt favors middle game positions and avoids draws.

+  * #### Analysis Contempt
+    By default, contempt is set to prefer the side to move.
+Set this option to "White" or "Black" to analyse with contempt for that side, or "Off" to disable contempt.

+  * #### Move Overhead
+    Assume a time delay of x ms due to network and GUI overheads.
+This is useful to avoid losses on time in those cases.

+  * #### Slow Mover
+    Lower values will make Stockfish take less time in games, higher values will make it think longer.

+  * #### nodestime
+    Tells the engine to use nodes searched instead of wall time to account for elapsed time.
+Useful for engine testing.

+  * #### Clear Hash
+    Clear the hash table.

+  * #### Debug Log File
+    Write all communication to and from the engine into a text file.

 ## What to expect from Syzygybases?